strongX509/cyber/Number_Systems.md

  |                         32 bit word                           |  1 word
  +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
-The left-most `byte 0` which is the most significant byte (MSB) in the `32 bit word` is transmitted first, followed by `byte 1` and `byte 2` and at last `byte 3`, the least significant byte (LSB).
+The left-most `byte 0` which is the most significant byte (MSB) in the `32 bit word` is transmitted first, followed by `byte 1`, then `byte 2` and at last `byte 3`, the least significant byte (LSB).
 Within the left-most `byte 0`,  the left-most `bit 0` is the most significant bit that is transmitted first and `bit 7`,  the least significant bit, is transmitted last.

 Each byte can be represented by 2 hexadecimal nibbles so that a 32 bit word comprising 4 bytes totals 8 nibbles.